-Dying can be an expensive proposition.
-Thinking about and planning the details of our own funeral provides us some peace of mind, and it is a gift to the people who love us.
+Thinking about and planning the details of our own funerals provides us some peace of mind and it is a gift to the people who love us.
 Letting our families know our preferences will save them questions and confusion in their time of grief.
 While price is rarely the single deciding factor when it comes to end-of-life matters or funeral planning, it's helpful to have an idea of what different disposition options cost.

-If you are working on a tight budget, knowing what it's going to cost is super helpful.
+Still, if you are planning ahead, knowing what it's going to cost is super helpful.
 There are some BC funeral homes who offer excellent information online including prices for their products and services.

 There are very few products actually needed for burial or cremation.
 You can spend as much as you want of course and there is a dazzling array of options, but let's look at the bare necessities.
 For residents of Williams Lake, there are currently no Green Burial options.